KR-Sew/Scripting/PowerShell/System-Utils/ReadMe.md

 - 📂 [Manage **files** and **folders** and thing like these](./FileSystems/) in `FileSystem` folder

-  Contains powershell scripts designed for efficient management of files, folders, and the filesystem.
+  Contains scripts designed for efficient management of files, folders, and the filesystem.

 - 📂 [These are small custom **CmdLet's**](./Functions/) in `Functions` folder